JohnChrin/Undergraduate/Java/Java-1/Miscellaneous/README.md

 # Miscellaneous

 ## Introduction
 Contained herein is a group of assignments associated with my Java-101 experience.
-The following folder includes things such as the first program I have ever written, and not suprisingly the second one as well (ha ha).
+The following folder includes things such as the first program I had ever written, and not suprisingly the second one as well (ha ha).
 My initial evaluation of my first programming class was based off of a single statement from the professor that really bothered me.

 "Programming is great, it can be anything, you can do anything" - Java-101 Professor